Azure/KAN/docs/api/README.md

 ### AI workflow

 1. Create your AI model using tools of your choice.
-2. Once you have the AI model file, register your AI model with SYMPHONY as a ```Model``` object.
+2. Once you have the AI model file, register your AI model with KAN as a ```Model``` object.
 3. Then define AI ```Skill``` objects that define processing pipelines.
 A processing pipeline reads data from a data source, applies one or more AI models (and other transformations), and sends inference results to designated outputs.

 ### Device workflow

-1. Register your computational devices with SYMPHONY as ```Target``` objects.
-You can also specify desired runtime components, such as a SYMPHONY agent, in your target definition.
+1. Register your computational devices with KAN as ```Target``` objects.
+You can also specify desired runtime components, such as a KAN agent, in your target definition.
 2. Manually register your non-computational devices, such as sensors and actuators, as ```Device``` objects.
 You can also leverage projects like [Akri](https://github.com/project-akri/akri) to auto-discover devices.

 ### Solution workflow

 1. Define your intelligent solution as a ```Solution``` object, which consists of a number of ```Component``` elements.
 A component is usually a container, and it may refer to AI ```Skill``` objects in its properties.
 2. Define a ```Instance``` object that maps a ```Solution``` to one or multiple ```Target``` objects.
-Once the instance object is created, SYMPHONY ensures the impacted targets are updated according to the desired solution state and target state.
+Once the instance object is created, KAN ensures the impacted targets are updated according to the desired solution state and target state.

 > [!NOTE]
-> The current version of SYMPHONY portal doesn't explicitly expose the ```Solution``` object.
+> The current version of KAN portal doesn't explicitly expose the ```Solution``` object.
 Behind the scenes, you always work with a single ```Solution``` object that is automatically managed.
-However, you can use SYMPHONY API to examine and update the object.
+However, you can use KAN API to examine and update the object.

 ## A sample workflow

 Assume that you are creating an intelligent edge solution that uses a website to show number of cars passing an intersection each hour.
-The following workflow describes how to create and deploy such a solution using SYMPHONY API.
+The following workflow describes how to create and deploy such a solution using KAN API.

 1. Create or select a car detection model.
-SYMPHONY comes with a model zoo, which contains a car detection model you can use.
+KAN comes with a model zoo, which contains a car detection model you can use.
-2. Register the model as a SYMPHONY ```Model``` object.
+2. Register the model as a KAN ```Model``` object.
-3. Define a SYMPHONY ```Skill``` object that defines a pipeline that:
+3. Define a KAN ```Skill``` object that defines a pipeline that:

     * Takes input from a camera;
     * Sends frames to the car detection model;
     * Collects inference results and sends detection events to an output (such as IoT Hub or an HTTP endpoint).

-4. Define a SYMPHONY ```Solution``` object that will create a Docker container ```Component``` that takes the ```Skill``` as input and drives the inference process.
+4. Define a KAN ```Solution``` object that will create a Docker container ```Component``` that takes the ```Skill``` as input and drives the inference process.

-   Since SYMPHONY provides some containers out-of-the-box, you don't have to create these containers yousrelf.
+   Since KAN provides some containers out-of-the-box, you don't have to create these containers yousrelf.

 6. Create your website container and add it as a ```Component``` of your ```Solution```.
 7. Define a ```Target``` that represents a computer to which you want to deploy your solution.